 In Psychology we select from a range of topics that are of interest to pupils.
-Some are on the GCSE or A Level syllabi, although we cover them at a level which is suitable for the group.
+Some are on the GCSE or A Level syllabi, although we cover them at a suitable level for the group.
 They are placed in the context of the different branches of Psychology, and we also consider the scientific nature of Psychology and how it differs from common sense.